UKPLab/sentence-transformers/examples/applications/computing-embeddings/README.md

 #Our sentences we like to encode
 sentences = ['This framework generates embeddings for each input sentence',
-    'Sentences are passed as a list of string.',
+    'Sentences are passed as a list of strings.',
     'The quick brown fox jumps over the lazy dog.']

 #Sentences are encoded by calling model.encode()